 4. The Power of Introverts by Susan Cain (14 million views)

 Summary: Our society, especially in the West, tends to value being social and outgoing, or being an extrovert, above all else.
-An extrovert is someone who craves large amounts of stimulation, both environmentally and socially, in order to feel most alive and capable.
-Introverts on the other hand, tend to feel most comfortable, switched on, energised and creative when they are in low key or isolated environments.
+An extrovert is someone who craves large amounts of stimulation, both environmentally and socially, to feel lively and capable.
+On the other hand, introverts tend to feel most comfortable, switched on, energised, and creative when they are in low-key or isolated environments.

-The key to maximising everyone’s talents is to find the level of stimulation that is best for each individual.
-However, our schools and workplaces and even our social settings tend to be set up to allow the extrovert to thrive, which only further disadvantages the introvert and diminishes their performance, confidence and level of well-being.
+The key to maximising everyone’s talents is finding the best level of stimulation for each individual.
+However, we design our schools and workplaces and social settings to allow the extrovert to thrive.
+These designs only further disadvantage the introvert and diminish their performance, confidence and level of well-being.
 Introverts often feel different from mainstream society or ashamed of who they are, but between a third and a half of all individuals are introverted.
-It’s just that they are often quieter, and tend to get lost in the crowd.
+It’s just that they are often quieter and tend to get lost in the crowd.

-What if instead of trying to force introverts to thrive in an extroverted world we could instead diversify things so that we are appealing to everyone’s strengths.
+What if, instead of forcing introverts to thrive in an extroverted world, we could instead diversify things to appeal to everyone’s strengths.
 What if each student and worker could study and perform in the environment that best suited them?
-Introverts often have talents and abilities in the areas where extroverts are the weakest, so accepting, encouraging and celebrating the strengths of introverts as well as extroverts would actually help society to flourish better as a whole.
+Introverts often have talents and abilities in the areas where extroverts are the weakest, so accepting, encouraging, and celebrating the strengths of introverts and extroverts would help society flourish better as a whole.

-What I liked about it: Growing up I always knew that I became overstimulated and struggled to perform at my best in loud, busy environments.
-I hated going out to clubs on the weekend, and tended to enjoy smaller gatherings to large crowds or festivals.
-I even found large lectures to be much more difficult to concentrate in than a small tutorial or studying at home by myself.
-Some of my favourite pastimes include spending a big chunk of time by myself relaxing, reflecting and/or reading a book.
-I love excitement and adventure too, so may be considered to be an ambivert, but definitely need my quiet times in order to recharge and keep functioning at my best.
-Accepting myself for who I am and working with my strengths is much better than trying to force myself to be like someone else or whatever it is that society values the most.
+What I liked about it: Growing up, I always knew that I became overstimulated and struggled to perform at my best in loud, busy environments.
+I hated going out to clubs on the weekend and tended to enjoy smaller gatherings to large crowds or festivals.
+I even found large lectures much more challenging to concentrate on than a small tutorial or studying at home by myself.
+Some of my favourite pastimes include spending a big chunk of time by myself relaxing, reflecting or reading a book.
+I love excitement and adventure too, which makes me more of an ambivert, but I need my quiet times to recharge and keep functioning at my best.
+Accepting myself for who I am and working with my strengths is much better than forcing myself to be like someone else that society values the most.

 If you’d like to learn more: Read the book ‘Quiet: The Power of Introverts in a World That Can’t Stop Talking’ by Susan Cain.